 We discovered that car insurance rates can range widely from company to company, even in the same city.
 For example, our study found that in Jacksonville, FL, one year’s premium at the most expensive company could have paid for almost seven years at the cheapest insurer.
 This is why to find the best rates, consumers have to shop around.
-Enter your zip code now to start shopping for great auto insurance rates among top U.S. insurers in your area, or read more by jumping directly to each section in our study.
+Enter your zip code above now to start shopping for great auto insurance rates among top U.S. insurers in your area, or read more by jumping directly to each section in our study.

 - Which Companies Have the Best Auto Insurance Rates in Florida?

 - Cheap Car Insurance in Florida: by City